Introduction- Headless PWA

-It provides the user with an exact android app like experience while they are actually using a PWA whereas the capabilities and characteristics are provided by the browser.
+It provides the user with an exact android app-like experience while they are using a PWA whereas the capabilities and characteristics are provided by the browser.

-Trusted Web Applications can be published to the Google Play Store.
+Trusted Web Applications will publish to the Google Play Store.
 The publishing method is way different as here the developer creates an Android APK file wrapping up the existing PWA.

-You can install the same for better experience from Google Play Store.
+You can install the same for a better experience from Google Play Store.